Tools to control a GSM/GVM over GMP or OSP

 This project is maintained by Greenbone Networks GmbH.

-For development you should use pipenv to keep you python packages separated in different environments.
-First install pipenv via pip
+For development you should use poetry to keep you python packages separated in different environments.
+First install poetry via pip

 Licensed under the GNU General Public License v3.0 or later.